In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the farfalle

 Bring a medium sauce pot of generously salted water to a boil.
 Add the farfalle and cook until just tender, 8 to 10 minutes.
-Drain, reserving ¼ cup [½ cup] pasta cooking water.
-Add half the arugula-pistachio pesto to the pot, adding more to taste if desired, and toss to combine; cover to keep warm.
+Drain the farfalle, reserving ¼ cup [½ cup] pasta cooking water.
+Return the farfalle to the pot, add half the arugula-pistachio pesto, adding more to taste if desired, and toss to combine; cover to keep warm.
 While the water is heating and the farfalle is cooking, start preparing the rest of the meal.

 Prep your protein